When Cats and Dogs Won't MilkLast updated: August 02, 2016

 How to Make Mom Dog Produce More MilkHerbs are helpful and reliable when a mom dog or cat is not milking or not producing enough milk.
 Fenugreek and Chaste tree fruit are herbal products that reliably boost milk production.
 Both are in Breeder's Edge® Oxy Momma™ and dosed according to label.
 With very little or no milk production, we will double the dose for three days to jump start lactation.
 It works and saves puppies and kittens.

-Breeders' Edge® Oxy Momma™ is a postnatal vitamin herb chew that contains Fenugreek, Chaste tree fruit, and Motherwort in a form that quickly brings moms into milk.
+Breeder's Edge® Oxy Momma™ is a postnatal vitamin herb chew that contains Motherwort, Chaste tree fruit, and Fenugreek for dogs and cats in a form that quickly brings moms into milk.
 You can expect increased production within 72 hours.
-Use for seven days before birth for queens or bitches that have had milking issues in the past or before planned C-Sections to bring Mom into milk.
+Use for seven days before birth for queens or females that have had milking issues in the past or before planned C-Sections to bring mom into milk.
 We don't start before 14 days as milking before birth increases their risk of mastitis.

-PREVENT KITTEN AND PUPPY LOSSWhen you're dealing with milk production issues, keep in mind that the kittens and puppies still need nutrients!
-If you can't bring the milk in within 6 hours, you have to bottle feed with a kitten or puppy milk replacer every 2 hours.
-As the queen or bitch produces more milk, you can transition the kittens or puppies back to their mother.
+Mother Cat Has No Milk for Kittens: Prevent Kitten and Puppy LossWhen you're dealing with milk production issues, keep in mind that the kittens and puppies still need nutrients!
+If you can't bring the milk in within six hours, you have to bottle feed with a kitten or puppy milk replacer every two hours.
+As the queen or female produces more milk, you can transition the kittens or puppies back to their mother.